Knewest/VP9-Encoders-CLI/README.md

 # VP9-Encoders-CLI
 A sophisticated VP9 encoder that utilises FFmpeg, Batch, and Powershell.
-This make the process of advanced and quick encoding possible.
+This makes the process of advanced and quick encoding possible.

 ## How to use?